trelau/AFEM/docs/source/smesh.rst

 SMESH
 =====
-The ``smesh`` packages provides entities and tools for working with the AFEM meshing library which is a standalone version from the Salome Platform.
+The ``afem.smesh`` packages provides entities and tools for working with the meshing library which is a standalone version from the Salome Platform.
 Similar to the OpenCASCADE C++ library, the SMESH library is linked to OpenCASCADE and exposed to Python via pybind11.
 To provide a more intuitive and "Pythonic" user